TabetSalwa/borrow-checker/README.md

 # 2.4 Programmming project : borrow checker
-Implementation of a “borrow checker” for an idealized subset of the Rust programming language
+Implementation of a “borrow checker” for an idealized subset of the Rust programming language I started the project by completing the file uninitialized_places.ml.
+This was the easiest part of the project, although at first I missed some edge cases (especially the fact that borrowing from a place does not move it).
+Then, I completed borrowck.ml, which was more difficult, due to the fact that in each case, the outlives constraints involve different sets of lifetimes.
+In the end, I managed to pass all the provided tests.
+I added comments in my code at the lines which I found non-trivial, and which I did not write correctly at first.